hvauchar/SAMHAR-COVID19-Hackathon/README.md

 https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia

-DataAnalysis.ipynb contains the analysis done on the dataset along with the results Kaggle_CNN_COVID19_TransferLearning.ipynb contains the results if Transfer learning applied on our dataset with using pretrained architectures like mobileNet and vgg16
+1.DataAnalysis.ipynb contains the analysis done on the dataset along with the results 2.Kaggle_CNN_COVID19_TransferLearning.ipynb contains the results if Transfer learning applied on our dataset with using pretrained architectures like mobileNet and vgg16